Lev0n82/TestDriverMCP/README.md

 ### Can I trigger tests based on pull requests or merges?

 Yes.
-You can integrate TestDriver with your CI to trigger runs via GitHub Actions or other CI/CD tools.
+You can integrate GRACE with your CI to trigger runs via GitHub Actions or other CI/CD tools.

 ### Does it integrate with CI/CD tools?

 Yes.
-TestDriver integrates with pipelines like GitHub Actions, GitLab CI, and CircleCI.
+GRACE integrates with pipelines like GitHub Actions, GitLab CI, and CircleCI.

-### Can I integrate TestDriver with Jira, Slack, etc.?
+### Can I integrate GRACE with Jira, Slack, etc.?

 Yes.
 You can receive alerts and sync test results with third-party tools via API/webhooks.